Vrtiglavica

 Vrtiglavica, also Vrtoglavica (both from Slovene vrtoglavica 'vertigo'), is a karst shaft on the Kanin Plateau, part of the Kanin Mountains, Western Julian Alps, on the Slovene side of the border between Slovenia and Italy.
-It has the deepest known single vertical drop in the world, at 603 m.
+It has the deepest known pitch in the world, at 603 m.
 The cave formed in a glaciokarst landscape; that is, a karst landscape that was subjected to Pleistocene glacial activity.